About

 The Pro version is currently being updated to indicate when external data is being used, or GPS data from the internal receiver.

-I love adverts.
 Does it have adverts?

 Will it work with Privacy Guard enabled, or other third-party privacy apps?